 To explain this, we must acknowledge the idea that all of the motivation in the world will not compensate for a workers lack of skills in regard to task completion.
 If we “cause and effect” this particular example out, we can foresee a transformational leader offerings only words of encouragement when either a detailed demonstration or training is needed instead.

 This is not to say that transformational leadership doesn’t have its place; it does.
-I value transformational leadership in many roles.
+I value this type of leadership in many roles.
 Instead, I am merely pointing out that its limitations create an opportunity for improvement in the leader.
 In my practice, I call this a “leadership gap“.
 If a transformational leader can recognize any such potential gaps and then proactively attempt to fill them, they will simply have greater success.
 Honest and constant self-reflection is critical for such leaders.